charlottesummers16/charlottesummers16/README.md

 - 👋 Hi, I’m @charlottesummers16
 - 👀 I’m interested in mainly Android Application development.
-- 🌱 I’m currently learning Kotlin.
+- 🌱 I’m currently learning Kotlin for mobile apps and Java for Spring Boot microservices.
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...